-Listing protects both the character and fabric of the Listed Building, and applies to the whole of the Listed Building inside and out, including later extensions.
+Listed building consent is required for alterations and extensions to listed buildings.
+Listing protects both the character and fabric of the listed building, and applies to the whole of the listed building inside and out, including later extensions.
 It can also apply to attached walls, and structures such as outbuildings whether attached to the main building or not.

 Buildings at risk